Attendance and holidays

 Dress for play

-Clothing which is easy to put on and take off encourages independence.
+Clothing that is easy to put on and take off encourages independence.
 Our program promotes exploration and direct experiences of many kinds.
 Please understand that this kind of philosophy is not consistent with staying clean, it helps if a child’s school clothing is selected with this in mind.
-Rubber soled shoes are best for active young children on the playground; boots (except on Western Day), dressy shoes, flip flops, sandals or similar shoes can be hazardous and are highly discouraged.
+Rubber-soled shoes are best for active young children on the playground; boots (except on Western Day), dressy shoes, flip flops, sandals, or similar shoes can be hazardous and are highly discouraged.
 Shoes are required for all children, infants should begin wearing appropriate shoes when they are pulling up to stand, this allows children to be able to play and explore.
-A complete change of clothing must be kept in a child’s back pack at all times.
-All articles of removable clothing (jackets, sweaters, hats, etc.) should be marked clearly with child’s name.
+A complete change of clothing must be kept in a child’s backpack at all times.
+All articles of removable clothing (jackets, sweaters, hats, etc.) should be marked clearly with the child’s name.
 Dress your child in clothing that is durable and comfortable.
-Please have your .
-Many of your child’s favorite activities may tend to be a little messy, like finger painting and digging in the dirt.
+Please have many of your child’s favorite activities that may tend to be a little messy, like finger painting and digging in the dirt.
 Clothing and shoes should be easy for children to take off and put on during toileting.
 The children will go outside every day (unless it is raining) so dress them accordingly.

 Emergency drills, severe weather, closures

 We will close on “Authorized Closings due to Inclement Weather”, we follow the National Weather Forecast, County, City of San Antonio, Alamo Heights, and Northeast school districts' decisions to close.